jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 In this post we will install a **multi-master** Kubernetes cluster behind Tailscale VPN.
 This scenario can be useful when:

-- You Kubernetes nodes are not in the same subnet.
+- Your Kubernetes nodes are not in the same subnet.
 - You are building a home-lab system, and the nodes are behind two or more NAT-ted network, or even behind CGNAT.
 - Your nodes are running in separate data centers, and don't want to publish API ports on the public internet.
 - You want to access your cluster only from private VPN network.